-With new consent requirements in force, we must integrate data modeling to overcome data loss from our analytics tools.
+Due to recent changes in privacy regulations and user consent requirements in force, data modeling is a great way to help ensure we are not missing out on valuable data insights in a world where online signals are becoming increasingly scarce.
 Otherwise, we will not be able to completely measure site interactions, nor answer questions like:

-- How many daily active users are there?
+• How many daily active users are on my site?

-- What journey does the user take, from landing on the web to making a purchase or conversion?
+• What journey do users take, from landing on the web to making a purchase (or other type of conversion)?

-However, with the implementation of Consent Mode, we can have a much more realistic vision of our business because we will be able to model the behavior of users who reject cookies, based on the behavior of those who accept them.
+With the implementation of Consent Mode, you can have a much more realistic understanding of how your business is operating because you can model the behavior of users who reject cookies, based on the behavior of those who accept them.

 As you can see in the image below, for a few days we started tracking the modeled data of users who rejected cookies in Google Analytics 4.
 The data quality is clearly enhanced when using Consent Mode.